Drug information provided by: IBM Micromedex

 Montelukast may cause some people to be agitated, disoriented, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 Report any unusual thoughts or behaviors that trouble you or your child, especially if they are new or get worse quickly.
 Make sure the doctor knows if you or your child have trouble sleeping, get upset easily, or start to act reckless.
 Also tell the doctor if you or your child have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.

-This medicine may increase certain white blood cells (eosinophils) and may cause systemic vasculitis.
-Check with your doctor right away if you have a feeling of numbness in your arms or legs, flu-like symptoms, rash, or pain or swelling of the sinuses.
+This medicine may increase certain white blood cells (eosinophils) and may cause Churg-Strauss syndrome (blood vessel disease).
+This usually occurs in patients who have asthma or are taking oral steroid medicines that is being stopped or the dose is being reduced or lowered.
+Check with your doctor right away if you have a feeling of pins and needles, numbness in your arms or legs, flu-like symptoms, rash, or pain or swelling of the sinuses.